How to Find Your Mac’s IP Address

 Not sure if you should use a VPN or a proxy?
 Learn about the differences and similarities between VPNs and proxy servers.

-NOTE: Using Tor as your web browser affects your web activity only within that browser and not your web apps.
-The only way to encrypt all of your web activity across your entire device is to use a VPN.
+NOTE: Using Tor as your web browser only hides your IP in your web activity and only within that browser.
+It doesn’t help with any of your other web apps.
+You need a VPN if you want to encrypt all of your web use for your whole device.

 IP Addresses vs. MAC Addresses